oiraqi/xcommerce-standalone-c/milestone7/README.md

 # Milestone 7: User-defined Data Types
 ## Problem Statement
 In this milestone, we enhance the code using encapsulation through user-defined data types.
-We also use dynamic memory allocation extensively.s
+We also use dynamic memory allocation extensively.

 ## Need To Know / Read About
 - typedef struct